BatchClayderman/Cryptography-Schemes/README.md

 - avoid modifying variables inside a class from outside the class as much as possible;
 - make the memory computation of an object of a series datum type as exact as possible;
 - reduce the time consumption since the index lookup is faster compared with the key-value pair one (especially in large dictionaries); and
-- perform fair comparisons without using third-party libraries like the ``ndarray`` from the ``numpy`` library for matrix accelebration computation.
+- perform fair comparisons without using third-party libraries like the ``ndarray`` from the ``numpy`` library for matrix acceleration computation.

 When there are hash functions, the following rules will be applied.